philipahn/es6/readme.md

 2015 brought ES6, published as a standard on June 17th, 2015.

+> Similar note as before.
+You want to mention "So, I'm sure you're asking, why now?
+Well, we're going to cover that in this next part"

 ### Why now?

 Many plugins, frameworks and modules still use ES5, as browser support for